vatesfr/xen-orchestra/docs/updater.md

 ### From the CLI

-If you interface is not accessible, or you just prefer to use CLIs commands, it's totally possible to do all the operations.
-You need to access your XOA by SSH (remember the default credentials: root/xoa.
+If your interface is not accessible, or you just prefer to use CLIs commands, it's still possible to perform the same steps.
+You need to access your XOA via SSH (remember the default credentials: xoa/xoa.
 Change them ASAP).

 #### Register